abhisheksubbu/abhisheksubbu.github.io/about.md

     </ol>
   </nav>
 </div>
 My name is **Abhishek Sivasubramanian**.
-I am working as the **Associate Director** at [Suyati, Canada](https://suyati.com/).
-I have an experience of more than 10 years in IT Industry.
+I have an experience of more than 12 years in IT Industry.
 I have worked on many IT initiatives inside & outside corporations to learn & share industry knowledge to students & technical enthusiasts.
 I speak, write, teach, learn and code most of my time in a day.
 I teach & blog about technology, mathematics & science.

+### Skills

+{% include skills.html %}

 ### My Qualification